loranger32/warrior_quest/README.md

 # Warrior's quest

 This is an exercise text game about a warrior tasked to save a realm, fight a dragon, get a treasure back and rescue a princess.

 'synopsis.md' gives a description of the game.

-Game is written in Ruby (2.4.1).

-*Gem used*:
-- colorize (0.8.1)

-Code style is checked with *Rubocop* version 0.46

-*License*: MIT
+Contributions are welcome, espacially if you feel like writing the story (in english or in french)